-Once-Heroic Agents Have Helped Trump’s Effort to Divide and Conquer The FBI
+Once-Heroic Agents Have Helped Trump’s Effort to Divide and Conquer the FBI

 This is the second article in a three-part series about the way top officials in the fight against terrorism during the 1990s worked closely together to try to keep Americans safe, but were turned against each other in the Age of Trump, and why.

-On July 17, 1996, TWA flight 800, a Boeing 747 carrying 230 summer vacationers, would-be tourists, and crew members took off from New York’s JFK airport en route to Rome, Italy.
+On July 17, 1996, TWA Flight 800, a Boeing 747 carrying 230 summer vacationers, would-be tourists, and crew members took off from New York’s JFK airport en route to Rome.
 Ten minutes into the flight, the plane’s captain reported unusual readings on the Fuel Quantity Indication System (FQIS).
 Two minutes after that, a catastrophic explosion occurred.

 TWA 800 broke apart mid-air into three huge sections that came crashing into the sea.
 People on the South Shore of Long Island would report seeing the fireball in the night.
 Others reported seeing lights streaking across the sky around the same time as the explosion.